Introducing Packet-Level Analysis in Programmable Data Planes to Advance Network Intrusion Detection: Background

 As shown in the figure, the Match-Action block may consist of one or multiple \acp{mau}.
-Each \ac{mau} comprises TCAM and SRAM memory blocks (MEM in the figure) for various purposes such as match-action tables, registers, meters, etc. The \acp{alu} blocks instead execute arithmetic operations and modifications on the packets' headers and metadata based on the content of the match-action tables. \acp{alu} may use stateful objects stored in the SRAM memory (e.g., registers) for additional operations.
+Each \ac{mau} comprises TCAM and SRAM memory blocks (MEM in the figure) for various purposes such as match-action tables, registers, meters, etc. The \acp{alu} blocks instead execute arithmetic operations and modifications on the packets' headers and metadata based on the content of the match-action tables\revised{, which host the traffic forwarding rules}. \acp{alu} may use stateful objects stored in the SRAM memory (e.g., registers) for additional operations.

 Relevant to this work are the stateful objects of type \textit{register}.
-Registers belong to a wider category of stateful elements called \textit{extern objects}, which also include counters \revised{and} meters.
-Unlike match-action tables, which can be modified only by the control plane, extern objects can be read and written from both data and control plane\revised{s}.
+Registers belong to a wider category of stateful elements called \textit{extern objects}, which also include counters and meters.
+Unlike match-action tables\revised{, which are stored in the TCAM memory and} can be modified only by the control plane, extern objects \revised{in the SRAM memory} can be read and written from both data and control planes.
 Therefore, the access to registers, and to extern objects in general, should be managed with atomic operations to prevent race conditions.

 In this work, we use registers to store per-packet and per-flow data that is written by the data plane and periodically read by the control plane.
 We initially enclosed read/write operations into atomic blocks to avoid race conditions between data and control planes.
 However, as we noticed that this approach causes a considerable loss of traffic data when the control plane locks the registers for reading, we adopted a more efficient strategy consisting of using two different registers, one for writing and one for reading.
 A third register serves as a switch to orchestrate the access to those two registers.
 Section \ref{sec:architecture} provides more details on this mechanism.